What now is the fasted generalized inverse algorithm?

 Attack vector: zero row sum

 It turns out that we can use that each row of \(A\) sums up to 0.
-Theorem 1 gives lets us map the search for a g-inverse of a matrix \(A\) for which the regular inverse does not exist on the regular inverse of a related matrix.
+Theorem 1 lets us map the search for a g-inverse of a matrix \(A\) for which the regular inverse does not exist on the regular inverse of a related matrix.

 Theorem 1 (Plus 1 trick) Let \(A \in \mathbb{R}^{m \times m}\) be a matrix with zero row sum.
 Let \(\mathbf{1}\) be the \(m \times m\) matrix where every entry is 1.
-Then, if the inverse \(B=A+\mathbf{1}\) exists, it is also a g-inverse of \(A\).
+Then, if the inverse of \(B=A+\mathbf{1}\) exists, it is also a g-inverse of \(A\).

 \[\begin{aligned} A =& A B^{-1} B = A (A + \mathbf{1})^{-1} (A + \mathbf{1}) \\ A =& A B^{-1} A + A B^{-1} \mathbf{1} \\ =& A B^{-1} A + A \left( \frac{1}{m} \mathbf{1} \right) \end{aligned}\]